-BeeAI provides multiple ways to work with agents in your local environment.
-This guide explains how to add and manage agents effectively.
+BeeAI provides multiple ways to add agents to your platform.
+This guide explains each method and when to use them.

 Adding Agents

-When developing ACP-compliant agents locally, BeeAI automatically discovers them without manual setup:
+When building ACP-compliant agents locally, BeeAI automatically discovers them:

 uv run my_agent.py